alex-code42/alex-code42/README.md

 ### BerlinVogue Collective - Typescript, Zustand, Contentful & React.js

-In this project i build the best friend of all travelers: it displays sights you want to visit and lets you edit them.
+In this project i build an onlineshop where costomers can put products into the shopping cart and checkout.
+The shopowner can create blogposts and articles with the the headless Cms Contentful

 **Link to Project 2:** [TypeScript Onlineshop with Zustand, Contentful and TailwindCss](https://github.com/alex-code42/mytypescript_website)
 ---